SYBA-Squad/.github/profile/README.md

 We have also developed a web interface that allows the user to configure the gestures that they wish to use to control their smart devices.
 We provide a preset set of commands the user can make so all the rooms, devices and controlling actions.
 We allow the user to select what hand gesture they wish to use to represent each command.

-These are built on top of a config.json file (located in the python subdirectory of the multiframe-tokenizor repository).
+These are built on top of a config.json file (located in the python subdirectory of the gesture recognition repository).
 The configuration files follow a specification that allows for powerful customisation of gestures.
 A configuration file has the following structure:

 ```json
 {